Set up Single Sign-On (SSO) for Google Apps accounts

 - When users (with or without super administrator privileges) outside of the network mask try to sign in to service.google.com/a/your_domain.com, Google does not redirect them to the SSO sign-in page.

 If you specify a URL in the Change password URL option, all users, other than super administrators, who try to change their password at https://myaccount.google.com/ will be directed to the URL you specify.
-This setting applies even if you do not enable SSO, and network masks do not apply.
+This setting applies even if you do not enable SSO.
+Also, network masks do not apply.

 - SSO does not impact super administrators who try to sign in to an SSO-enabled domain through admin.google.com.